 Yes!
 There are 5 cantons, or groups, in the greater Chicago area, in addition to groups outside that area.
 Visit

 You must first stop at registration, also referred to as Gate or Troll.
 This will be at the front left corner of the first building.
 You will need to sign any waivers, provide proof of membership, and pay your site & feast fees, if you did not preregister by mail.
+Note: For the event in 2021, you must pre-register or you will not be admitted to the event, no exceptions.
 You will be given tokens to show that you have paid to attend (site token) and paid for feast (feast token).
 Do not lose these!
 You may also pick up a schedule for the day’s events.

 Is this a LARP or renaissance fair?